NetApp/eseries-perf-analyzer/README.md

 Grafana.
 The pre-built dashboards are available in: ** *&lt;install_dir&gt;/ansible/dashboards/* **

 ### NetApp SANtricity Web Services Proxy
-The Web Services Proxy (WSP), provides a RESTful interface for managing/monitoring E-Series storage systems.
+The Web Services Proxy, provides a RESTful interface for managing/monitoring E-Series storage systems.
 Our newest hardware models provide a RESTful API out-of-the-box, but the Web Services Proxy will support the newest systems as well as the legacy storage systems that do not.
 It is highly scalable and can support upwards of 500 E-Series systems while using < 2 GB of memory.